A WordPress Plugin is intended to extend the abilities and functionality of WordPress.

 You may also find the information in the WordPress Plugin’s readme.txt file is out of date.

 The many WordPress Plugins available, provide all kinds of cool new ability.
-However, if the WordPress Plugin compromises your WordPress website, it shouldn’t be used.
-If a developer really cares about their plugin, they will maintain it’s readme.txt file.
-Only careless developers ignore it.
+However, if the WordPress Plugin compromises your WordPress website, it hasn’t done anything for you, except cause problems.

-If you need help with your WordPress website, contact me over on https://bamajr.com/; my business’ website.
+If you need help with WordPress plugins or your WordPress website, hire a professional to help.